A Day in the Life

 • Ensure I’m settled and comfortable for the night

-• Some evenings are reserved for fun: live music, museums, trivia, happy hour, or trying a new place
+• Some evenings are more fun: live music, museums, trivia, happy hour, or trying a new place

 • You’ll assist with transportation, accessibility, and evening care when we return